 Epidemiology of cancer

 The epidemiology of cancer is the study of the prevalence of disease in human populations and variations in that prevalence resulting from a variety of factors including the environment, life style and genetic characteristics.
-The Epidemiology Unit at Gustave Roussy is led by Catherine Hill and is within the Gustave Roussy Biostatistics and Epidemiology Department.
+The Epidemiology Unit at Gustave Roussy is within the Gustave Roussy Biostatistics and Epidemiology Department.

 Two indicators are used in the study of cancer prevalence.
 The first is mortality (the annual death rate) and the second is the incidence (the number of newly diagnosed cases each year).
 In France, the national mortality data are derived from death certificates and are published annually by INSERM (see the INSERM web site and the INED web site).
 Calculated national cancer incidence figures appear on the International Agency for Research on Cancer web site.